LostheroY/SudTacOku/README.md

 ## Playing Instructions

 * Sud Tac Oku is a game that combines all the fun aspects from your favourite games.
 It is a compelling 1v1 game that you can play against your friends to see who truly is the most superior gaming genius.
-This game tests your mental math skills as well as your tactical prowess.4
+This game tests your mental math skills as well as your tactical prowess.
-* The objective is to place randomly generated numbers ranging from *x -> y* (depending on the set goalsum) at a time in a 3x3 sudoku grid. * The last player to place a number within any line (horizontal, vertical, or diagonal), with the numbers adding up to "goalsum", wins!
+* The objective is to place randomly generated numbers ranging from *x -> y* (depending on the set goalsum) at a time in a 3x3 sudoku grid.
+* The last player to place a number within any line (horizontal, vertical, or diagonal), with the numbers adding up to "goalsum", wins!

 ## Credits